 - IRELAND is advising citizens not to travel to Italy and to avoid all non-essential travel overseas.
 All travel from Europe to the US is currently banned.

 - AUSTRALIA has banned all entry through its borders except for citizens and residents from 20th March 2020.
 Citizens and permanent residents are now also banned from travelling overseas from 25th March 2020.
-All Working Holiday Visa holders are being advised to return to their country now.
-If you need to transit via or inside Australia, you will need to complete an exemption form online for permission.
+If you need to transit via or inside Australia, or leave Australia, you will need to complete an exemption form online for permission.
+All Working Holiday Visa holders can return home at any time and do not need an exemption.
+You can register your details with the Department of Home Affairs for assistance to return home if needed.
 New visa restrictions have been introduced in response to the Covid-19 pandemic: Working Holiday Visas cannot be extended beyond 6 months unless the work is in critical sectors, like health, aged care or agriculture.
 Check the status of your permission and contact the Department of Home Affairs for any queries on other visa types.

 - NEW ZEALAND has banned all entry through its borders except for citizens and residents from 24th March 2020.
 People are permitted to travel within New Zealand to reach airports for flights home.
 From 2nd April 2020, travellers with a temporary visa expiring before 1 April 2020 who are unable to leave New Zealand must apply online for a new visa.
 An interim visa will be issued.
 Travellers with a temporary visa due to expire between 1 April and 9 July 2020 will have their visas extended to late September.
 Confirmation of extensions will be emailed to all visa holders.
 Some temporary visas are being extended for low skilled healthcare work and supermarket work.